 Croatia Sakarun Beach, Dugi Otok

 The beach is located on the west side of Dugi Otok.
 If you’re already in Zadar, you can take a tourist train from the Hotel Maxim and then take the ferry.

 Dražiča Beach, Biograd na Moru

-The beach is just 10 minutes’ walk away from the center of Biograd, and you can reach it by pathway.
+The beach is just 10 minutes walk away from the center of Biograd, and you can reach it by pathway.

-Slatina beach, Martinšćica, Cres Island
+Slatina Beach, Martinšćica, Cres Island

 Vela Beach, Baška, Krk Island

-Visiting Vela beach with kids will fit both; those who love making sandcastles as well as those preferring pebble stone fortresses.
-That said, the beach has it all – white sand and gravel alike, supplied with a couple of beach bars and opportunities to keep one active playing sports.
+Visiting Vela beach with the little is a great idea, especially if your kids love making sandcastles or creating pebble stone fortresses.
+With that said, the Vela beach has it all – white sand and gravel alike, supplied with a couple of beach bars and opportunities to keep one active playing sports.

-Keep in Mind Visiting Best Croatia Beaches
+What To Keep in Mind When Visiting The Best Croatia Beaches

-While we strongly encourage you to enjoy your family beach holidays when your schedule allows you to, the best times to visit Croatia is nevertheless the shoulder seasons, that is May and September – October.
+While we strongly encourage you to enjoy your family beach holidays when your schedule allows you to, the best times to visit Croatia are nevertheless the shoulder seasons, that is May and September – October.
 For tips on what you need to bring to each beach and insider tips, Sail Croatia, is an excellent source.
 Between our guides, you can’t go wrong when planning a beach vacation in Croatia.